 - Penalties: BWI charges involve an automatic 48-hour jail penalty, as well as fines and the loss of boating privileges.

-Sean and Mary Spellman focus their work as lawyers exclusively on criminal defense matters.
+Our firm focuses our work as lawyers exclusively on criminal defense matters.
 This focus is a great benefit and source of relief for clients facing serious alcohol-related charges in Iowa.